BTE-N/bte-n.github.io/CONTRIBUTING.md

-Please follow rules and guidelines on our discord server when creating norms or translating.
+Please follow rules and guidelines on the [documentation page](https://pxnt.github.io/BTEN/documentation#guidelines) of our website when contributing.